Quiet is the New Superpower: A Story of Fried Chicken and Friendship

 As I was finishing my new book Creating Introvert-Friendly Workplaces, I was fortunate to be introduced to an introvert advocate and change agent named Ryan Showalter.
 Ryan is Director…

-Last year I decided that I wanted to go deeper with some of the terrific introverted leaders I have encountered in my work.
-What were some of their key…
+Recently I decided that I wanted to go deeper with some of the terrific introverted leaders I have encountered in my work.
+What were some of their key lessons?…

 What are the challenges of being an introverted leader?
 That’s exactly what we discussed when I visited Outset Medical, a fast growing, pioneering medical technology company that is reimagining…